C++ Eigen

 7.5 Composing Rotations

-Rotations compose by multiplication, right-to-left (the rightmost rotation is applied first):
+- Rotations compose by multiplication, right-to-left (rightmost applied first):

 // "rotate first by a, then by b" applied to vector v: